 If the dangerous student is armed, the faculty member and other students should comply with his or her requests while waiting for police to arrive.

-When a student approaches a faculty member with a complaint, the faculty member listens with grace and respect.
+When a student approaches a faculty member with a complaint, the faculty member listens with respect.
 The faculty member's response is sensitive to the maturity level of the student.
 Every effort is made to take advantage of the teaching moment presented.

 Using the approved Student Grievance Form, the student should explain the nature of the grievance, giving specific information regarding the date, time, and witnesses.
 The student should also indicate what he or she perceives to be the desired outcome.